TL;DR: The Quick Read

 During a recent Webulux audit, we investigated a storefront suffering from abysmal mobile conversions.
 The brand's data looked perfectly normal on desktop.
 The forensic trace revealed a massive user interface failure occurring exclusively on iPhones.

 When users tapped into a checkout form field to enter their shipping address, Safari automatically zoomed into the input box.
 This happens natively on iOS if a developer uses a font size smaller than 16px for input fields.
 Once this forced zoom occurred, the entire DOM shifted.
 Critical checkout elements were pushed lower on the screen and became completely inaccessible without awkward manual scrolling.
+This kind of forced DOM shift is exactly the mechanism covered in what Cumulative Layout Shift is and why it's so dangerous at checkout.

 Furthermore, Safari's dynamic bottom navigation bar expanded during scrolling and physically overlapped the "Pay Now" button.
 Users were frantically zooming out, swiping, and struggling to locate the payment controls.